Ever had a great idea, and then started to doubt yourself?

 - Online, there are no gatekeepers to shut you down.

 - The audience decides what’s worthy across the board — in film, music, books, and any other form of content that’s produced by the imagination of a determined individual or group.
 It’s always been this way, but now the relationship is direct thanks to the Internet.

 - Consider feedback and apply fundamentals, but ultimately realize that your boss, your spouse, your colleagues, and your high school friends don’t know anything.
 That also applies to me and everyone else who gives you advice.

 You’ll never absolutely, positively know until you put it out there.

 Go ahead … we’re all waiting for the next fascinating thing.

 Want to increase your odds of getting it right the first time?

-Check out My Copyblogger.
-It’s 14 free ebooks and a 20-part online marketing course … and Mio Vukovic has absolutely no say in it.
+Check out two weeks of free training that will change the way you think about online marketing … and Mio Vukovic has absolutely no say in it.